The Gait Signature of Frailty: Transfer Learning based Deep Gait Models for Scalable Frailty Assessment: Discussion

 \section{Discussion}

 In this study, we demonstrate that clinically meaningful frailty classification can be achieved from silhouette-based gait sequences using transfer learning, even within a small and heterogeneous cohort.
 Frailty is strongly associated with falls, hospitalization, disability, and mortality, yet routine screening remains underutilized due to time, staffing, and infrastructure constraints.
 By leveraging participant-level five-fold cross-validation, we provide a conservative and robust estimate of generalization performance, reducing reliance on any single train--test partition.
-This methodological rigor strengthens confidence that the observed performance reflects reproducible out-of-sample behavior rather than favorable dataset partitioning, which is especially critical in small clinical datasets.